 1 – “No Tables Available”

 We’ve all seen it on the Disney website… “No Tables Available,” and we’ve heard it several times – “I just want to eat at Be Our Guest, but we can’t get in!”
-Booking as soon as you possibly can provide you with a greater chance of dining at those restaurants that seem impossible to get in to.
+Booking as soon as possible can provide you with a greater chance of dining at those restaurants that seem impossible to get into.
 We suggest if you’d like to avoid the dreaded “No Tables Available,” know your advanced dining reservation window and take advantage of it.

 2 – Minimize Your Wait Times

-So you have decided you would like to eat at a particular location, but the hostess is telling you the wait will likely be two hours!
+While you can now use the My Disney Experience app to join a virtual walk-up list at participating restaurants, however, not all restaurants have this option.
+So you may still run into a situation where you have decided you would like to eat at a particular location, but the hostess is telling you the wait will likely be two hours!
 Too bad even the magic at Disney isn’t strong enough to turn this moment into a happy one.
-We have easily heard of two hour or more wait times, even in the slower months at Disney.
+We have easily heard of two-hour or more wait times, even in the slower months at Disney.
 You also have to anticipate being told particular restaurants aren’t accepting any walk-ups for the day.
 While making an advanced reservation doesn’t mean you are free of a slight wait, you still know roughly what time you are to be seated and can let your stomach rest easy that food is coming soon!

 3 – An Accurate Budget